JonZwe/FindPFAS/readme.md

 which can be used to extract high-resolution MS/MS spectra (HR-MS/MS) that comprise certain fragment mass differences of interest (MS2 raw data files).
-Its intended to be used for non-target screening for per- and polyfluoralkyl substances (PFAS).
+Its intended to be used for non-target screening for per- and polyfluoroalkyl substances (PFAS).
 FindPFΔS is provided both as Python source code and as Windows Application (.exe) with a graphical user interphase (GUI).\
 The executable version can be downloaded from Zenodo (Link) and can be